Rwanda Supports Technology as a Tool for Food Security

 Two years later, a sickness devastated my bananas.
 I had to stop growing Gros Michel/Big Mike variety that enjoyed a good market value but also was vulnerable to Fusarium Wilt, a deadly ailment caused by fungus.

 The decimation convinced me to switch to different crops that won’t suffer the same bad fate.
-Today I grow Hass avocados and East African Highland (green cooking) bananas.
+Today I grow Hass avocados and East African Highland (green cooking) bananes.

 I also wanted to understand what went wrong.
 My research revealed that I wasn’t alone: Fusarium Wilt has hurt farmers around the world.
 The fungus that causes it resists fungicide, creating a high risk for banana farmers from a disease that cannot be managed.

 It’s about time.
 Like many African nations, Rwanda has a long history of refusing to adopt GMO crops.
-Instead, we’ve watched farmers in developing nations produce enormous harvests with this excellent technology.
+Au lieu, we’ve watched farmers in developing nations produce enormous harvests with this excellent technology.
 I saw it for myself on a visit to a farm that grows GMO maize.

-In Rwanda, a farmer who grows maize can expect to produce about 1.5 tons per hectare.
-In South Africa—where GMOs are widely available—farmers can get 6 or 7 tons per hectare.
-That’s because GMO technology enables farmers to defeat weeds, pests, and disease.
+Au Rwanda, a farmer who grows maize can expect to produce about 1.5 tonnes par hectare.
+In South Africa—where GMOs are widely available—farmers can get 6 ou 7 tonnes par hectare.
+That’s because GMO technology enables farmers to defeat weeds, parasites, et la maladie.
 Crops are stronger and healthier.

 Throughout Rwanda, farmers are excited about the chance to access GMO technology.
 We hope that in the coming months, the new biosafety law will permit the planting of a cassava that resists the cassava brown streak virus disease, which causes this staple crop to lose its color and rot.
 This type of cassava has been in field trials, and it appears ready for the commercialization that the biosafety law enables.